7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 The One Mistake That’ll Ruin Your DIY Dog Bowl Stand (And How to Skip It)

-Okay, real talk — the thing nobody tells you before you build a dog bowl stand?
-Bowl diameter measurements lie.
+My real life.
+Okay, so here’s what no one tells you before you make your own dog bowl stand: Bowl diameter measurements lie.

-If you’re already deep in a dog-friendly DIY phase, these creative outdoor dog washing station ideas pair so well with a stand build.
+If you’re already in the dog DIY phase, these creative ideas for outdoor dog washing stations go perfectly with the stand build.

-Your golden will absolutely judge your craftsmanship.
+Our golden will judge your craftsmanship.
 Build it right the first time.

 Your Dog-Proof Home Starts This Weekend

-Pick one room.
-Just one.
-Swap out the rug, throw a slipcover on the couch, or finally get that washable blanket you’ve been eyeing on Pinterest for months.
+You can pick one room.
+Any room.
+Change your rug, throw a slipcover on the couch, or finally buy that washable throw you’ve had pinned on Pinterest for the last year.

-And hey — if you’re already in “let’s make this space work for both of us” mode, creative dog feeding station ideas might be your next rabbit hole.
+And if you’re already in that “let’s make this space work for both of us” mindset, you might even be ready to get inspired by the idea of a creative dog feeding station.

 Leave a Comment